 Breast milk contains antimicrobial cells that fight germs and viruses.
 This is mother nature’s way of protecting small infants from infections and disease.
 I found this research to be amazing.

 ,,, it has been shown in man and in several animal models that immunization via the gut, and also the lungs, stimulates a special population of antibody-producing B lymphocytes.
 They appear in large numbers in special aggregations in the gut – the Peyer’s patches.
 These lymphocytes leave the gut after having met bacteria and viruses there and move or “home” to exocrine glands such as the mammary, lacrimal and salivary glands, as well as glands in the mucosal membranes of the bronchi and the gut.
 As a consequence, human milk contains sIgA antibodies against all those bacteria and viruses which have been in the mother’s gut.
 This gives the milk capacity to protect against those microorganisms to which the infant is exposed, because they are usually the same as those its mother has been in contact with.

 L A Hanson et al. Breastfeeding protects against infections and allergy.
 Breastfeeding Review; Nov l988 , pp l9 – 22.

 How amazing is your breast milk?
 One of the major notes in that statement is the mother’s gut, which gets us into the first way you can boost your baby’s immune system.

 The best methods to strengthen your baby’s immune system and fight COVID-19:

 Focus on your gut health

-The best ways to strengthen your gut, as a breastfeeding mom is to
+The best way to strengthen your gut, as a breastfeeding mom is to

 - Drink more water and less sugar or sweeteners.
-The bad bacteria loves sugar, and can even feed off of fake sugars, so switch to plain water as much as possible.
+The bad bacteria love sugar, and can even feed off of fake sugars, so switch to plain water as much as possible.

 - Take a good probiotic.
 I will put some of my personal favorites from a brand I trust and have used for years.
 This is the fastest way to heal your gut and ensure you are boosting your own immune system.